 The caterpillars grow to a length of about 1 cm.

-The adult moths have light brown forewings, with a darker diagonal band across each wing, and pale grey hindwings.
+The adult moths have light brown forewings, each with a variable dark markings, sometimes with a complex diagonal band across each wing, and a darkish triangle on the hind-margin by the tornus, and sometimes with no markings at all.
+The hindwings are pale grey.
 The moths have a wingspan of about 1.5 cms.

 The species is found over the whole of Australia including

 The moths have also been found in